Edward Joseph Kelly: Mayor of Chicago (1933–1947)

 Following the assassination of Mayor Anton Cermak, Kelly was hand-picked by his friend, Patrick Nash, Chairman of the Cook County Democratic Party, to be the Democratic-backed candidate in the City Council's vote on a successor for Cermak.
-Together, Kelly and Nash built one of the most powerful, and most corrupt, big city political organizations, called the "Kelly-Nash Machine".
+Together, Kelly and Nash built one of the most powerful, and most corrupt, big-city political organizations, called the "Kelly-Nash Machine".

-Kelly was Mayor of Chicago during the 1933–34 Chicago World's Fair (Century of Progress) which took place during the Great Depression which included the successful playing of the first official Major League Baseball All-Star Game; Kelly initiated for holding a major sport event for the fair to the Chicago Tribune.
-Kelly was famous for banning Nelson Algren's 1942 book Never Come Morning, a novel, from the Chicago Public Library; the ban remained in force for decades due to the outcry by Chicago Polonia upon its release.
+Kelly was mayor during the 1933–34 Chicago World's Fair (Century of Progress), which took place during the Great Depression and included the first official Major League Baseball All-Star Game; Kelly initiated the idea of holding a major sporting event for the fair to the Chicago Tribune.
+Kelly was famous for banning Nelson Algren's 1942 novel Never Come Morning from the Chicago Public Library; the ban remained in force for decades due to the outcry by Chicago Polonia upon its release.

 From 1945 until 1947, Kelly served as president of the United States Conference of Mayors.

 In 1937, the city received a grant and loan from the Works Progress Administration to begin construction on subways, with a groundbreaking being held December 17, 1938 for the city's first subway.
 The WPA funding would only partially cover the total cost of the subway (ultimately working out to 3/4 of the total cost).
 Kelly was also able to obtain WPA financing for projects such as a refurbishment of Midway Airport and roadway improvements.